peace-dove/potential-fortnight/README.md

 ###### daily reflect self and keep contact with intimate ones
 ###### hope for holiday! just enjoy it
 ###### plz learn how to work and how to learn
+### suddenly be interested in installation of computer